abinit/abinit/doc/tutorial/tdepes.md

 Convergence studies with respect to most of the parameters will rely on obvious modifications of the input file detailed in the previous section.
 However, using more than one q-point phonon wavevector needs a non-trivial generalisation of this procedure.
-This is because each q-point needs to be treated in a different dataset.
+This is because each q-point needs to be treated in a different dataset in the current version of ABINIT.

 <!--
 From now on we will only describe the approach with Abinit **compiled with Netcdf support**.